 We are committed to helping you finance your education.
 Many ENMU students receive some sort of financial aid in the form of grants, loans and scholarships offered University-wide.
 Additionally, the College of Liberal Arts and Sciences offers 50 scholarships for which you can apply.

 Faculty and Advising for Electronics Engineering Technology (Digital) Majors

 The applied arts and sciences faculty are committed to responsible academic advising.
-This means we help you schedule the right courses at the right time, to help you take this next step in your professional career.
+This means we help you schedule the right courses at the right time, to help you take the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into their programs.

 Service and Mutual Interest Organizations

 If you would like to get more involved, ENMU provides the opportunity to use the skills you'll gain while working on your degree to hold leadership positions in our many organizations.
 At ENMU, you will be able to explore more than 50 student organizations that range from academic, cultural, multicultural, service, special interest and fraternities/sororities.
 If you see a need for an organization we don't have, you can even start your own.

 When you receive a BAAS degree with a digital electronics concentration, you can look forward to an enhanced career in your field.
-You may pursue careers in: designing, testing, and maintaining digital electronic circuits and systems, PLD programming and operations, and applications of computer and microprocessor in system design.
-Other opportunities might include new opportunities in management, or even a new career in a related field.
+You may pursue careers in: designing, testing, and maintaining digital electronic circuits and systems, PLD programming and operations, and applications of computers and microprocessors in system design.
+Other opportunities might include new opportunities in management or a new career in a related field.
 In addition to advisors and departments, Career Services offers free job placement assistance to all students, so if you are looking for another job, we can help you find it.